ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ```

 The `fmta` function is almost identical to `fmt`---`fmt` uses `{}` curly braces as the default node placeholder and `fmta` uses `<>` angle brackets (this will make sense in just a moment).
-The `fmta` function is more convient for LaTeX, which itself uses curly braces to specify command and environment arguments, so I'll mostly use `fmta` below.
+The `fmta` function is more convenient for LaTeX, which itself uses curly braces to specify command and environment arguments, so I'll mostly use `fmta` below.

 Here's **how to call the `fmta` function**: